-Credit unions in Canada are deposit-taking financial institutions that are provincially regulated.
-Provincial regulators have oversight over individual credit unions within their respective provinces; and credit unions are required to meet standards and work with public agencies to ensure they are among the country’s soundest financial institutions.
+Credit unions in Canada are deposit-taking financial institutions that are either provincially or federally regulated.
+Regulators have oversight over individual credit unions; and credit unions are required to meet standards and work with public agencies to ensure they are among the country’s soundest financial institutions.

 All provinces have deposit guarantee frameworks that provide credit union members with deposit protection equal to, or higher than, the big banks (i.e. $100K).
 In some provinces that coverage is unlimited.

 Credit unions believe that Canadians are best served by a financial services market that offers them real choices.